mylo-james/Orchestra/README.md

 - OpenAI for the Agents SDK and language models
 - Temporal for workflow orchestration
-- Pinecone for vector database services
+- Qdrant for local vector database services
 - The Python community for excellent tooling

 ## 📞 Support